extrajordanary/p5js-game-of-life/README.md

 If you don't already have a [GitHub](https://github.com) account, sign up for one now!

-Visit the repo for the [project skeleton](TODO), which has the basic files you'll need already set up for you.
+Visit the repo for the [project skeleton](https://github.com/extrajordanary/p5js-game-of-life), which has the basic files you'll need already set up for you.
 This will be the starting point from which you'll follow the tutorial steps to slowly build up the rest of the Game of Life functionality.

-Fork the project skeleton [project link] to your GitHub account by clicking the "fork" button in the upper right corner of the page.
+Fork the project skeleton to your GitHub account by clicking the "fork" button in the upper right corner of the page.
 This will create an exact copy of the repo on your own GitHub profile.

 ![screenshot of github fork button](images/github-fork-button-pretty.png)